ataibarkai/SemanticType/Readme.md

 Once we create purpose-specific types used in particular contexts, we can also introduce purpose-specific, constraint-enforcing transformations and validations *at the type level*.
 Meaning, the raw values backing *all instances* of a given semantic-type would be **guarenteed** to maintain a given set of constraints defined by some **"gateway"** function.

 #### String vs. URL
-We can find an example of this idea in `Foundation`'s `URL` type, as the validation step is one of the primary roles of the `URL` type.
+A demonstrationo of this idea can be found in `Foundation`'s `URL` type, where the validation step plays a primary role.

-All URLs can be encoded as `String`s.
-But not all `String`s can be used as URLs.
+All URLs are `String`s.
+But not all `String`s are valid URLs.

-When you have a `URL` instance, you have **proof** that the `String` value backing it indeed conforms to the constraints defined by the URL standard.
+When you have a `URL` instance, you have **proof** that the `String` value backing it indeed maintains the constraints defined by the URL standard.

 `URL` further utilizes the benefits of the initial validation step to expose safe, purpose-specific *extensions*.
 Once you have a valid URL, you can create another valid URL simply by appending a path component to your original URL.